Obama speechwriter's memoir 'Grace' to come out in 2022

 NEW YORK — The White House speechwriter who helped President Barack Obama work on his response to the Charleston church massacre in June 2015 has a book deal.
 Cody Keenan's memoir is set around the time a white supremacist murdered nine Black parishioners in South Carolina.

-"Grace: A President, His Speechwriter, and Ten Days in the Battle for America" will be published in Fall 2022, Houghton Mifflin Harcourt Books & Media announced Tuesday.
+"Grace: A President, His Speechwriter, and Ten Days in the Battle for America" will be published in Fall 2022, Houghton Mifflin Harcourt Books & Media announced this week.

 Kennan will note that the Charleston tragedy was soon followed by other historic events.
 Within days, protesters called for the removal of the Confederate flag that had long flown on Statehouse grounds in Columbia, a demand met that July.
 Meanwhile, the Supreme Court announced two historic decisions, ruling that same-sex marriage was protected under the Constitution and upholding much of Obama's Affordable Care Act.